Frequently asked questions.

 -

-Of course!
-You can pay for services directly from your HSA using your HSA debit card.
-You can also use your HSA to reimburse yourself for out-of-pocket expenses if you prefer to use a different payment method.
-We also accept American Express, Discover, Mastercard, and Visa.
+Yes!
+You can pay for services directly from your HSA using your HSA debit card or reimburse yourself for sessions paid out-of-pocket.
+I also accept Visa, Discover, and American Express.

 -